Downsidelama/jeeves/README.md

 # Jeeves

-Jeeves a build automatization and CI system
+Jeeves is a build automatization and CI system

 ## Getting Started